-- schools' Parent Teacher Associations [PTA} (if you are a parent and a member of the PTA, the Foundation may share, by agreed means, your contact details with the PTA.
-The PTA will be a separate data controller and the Foundation is not responsible for the PTA's processing of personal data); - professional advisors (eg lawyers, insurers, PR advisors, data enrichment companies and accountants); - travel companies, activity providers and venues including educational venues / schools (for sports, arts, music etc) when arranging trips / events abroad and in the UK; - E learning platforms and online education tools (which allow pupils to take part in interactive activities and to allow more detailed tracking of their progress and understanding of topics); - appropriate contractors such as visiting music teachers; - examination boards; - stage 3 complaints panels which include independent panel members. (occasionally the Foundation Governors will need to process parent or pupil information, such as when a complaint is raised and in accordance with the Foundation Complaints Procedure); - professional advisers (e.g. lawyers, insurers, PR advisers and accountants); - government authorities (e.g. HMRC, DfE, CAFCASS, Police or the Local Authority); - appropriate regulatory bodies (e.g. the Independent Schools Inspectorate, the Charity Commission or the Information Commissioner). - educational institutions where pupils have informed us they are moving to, to continue their studies; - Learning Records Service (LRS) where we register Year 10, and above, pupils..
-The LRS issues Unique Learner Numbers (ULN) and creates Personal Learning records across England, Wales and Northern Ireland, and is operated by the Education and Skills Funding Agency, an executive agency of the Department of Education (DfE).
-For more information about how your information is processed, and to access your Personal Learning Record, please refer to LRS privacy notice GOV.UK
+- Schools' Parent Teacher Associations [PTA] (if you are a parent and a member of the PTA, the Foundation may share, by agreed means, your contact details with the PTA).
+The PTA will be a separate data controller and the Foundation is not responsible for the PTA's processing of personal data; - Professional advisors (eg lawyers, insurers, PR advisors, data enrichment companies and accountants); - Travel companies, activity providers and venues including educational venues / schools (for sports, arts, music etc) when arranging trips / events abroad and in the UK; - E learning platforms and online education tools (which allow pupils to take part in interactive activities and to allow more detailed tracking of their progress and understanding of topics); - Appropriate contractors such as visiting music teachers; - examination boards; - Societies (e.g. Mensa) - Stage 3 complaints panels which include independent panel members (occasionally the Foundation Governors will need to process parent or pupil information, such as when a complaint is raised and in accordance with the Foundation Complaints Procedure); - Professional advisers (e.g. lawvers, insurers, PR advisers and accountants); - Government authorities (e.g. HMRC, DfE, CAFCASS, Police or the Local Authority); - appropriate regulatory bodies (e.g. the Independent Schools Inspectorate, the Charity Commission or the Information Commissioner). - educational institutions where pupils have informed us they are moving to, to continue their studies; - Learning Records Service (LRS).
+The LRS issues Unique Learner Numbers (ULN) and creates Personal Learning records across England, Wales and Northern Ireland and is operated by the Education and Skills Funding Agency, an executive agency of the Department of Education (DfE).
+For more information about how your information is processed and to access your Personal Learning Record, please refer to LRS privacy notice - GOV.UK.